 - Alcohol, narcotic pain relievers, or sleeping pills may cause you to feel more lightheaded, dizzy, or faint when used with this medicine.
 Tell your doctor if you drink alcohol or use pain relievers or sleeping pills.

 Warnings While Using This Medicine

-- Using this medicine while you are pregnant (especially during your first trimester) can harm your unborn baby.
+- Using this medicine while you are pregnant, especially during the first trimester, can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Tell your doctor right away if you think you have become pregnant while using the medicine.
+Talk to your doctor if you are planning to become pregnant.